 Although Poland is a budget-friendly location, several of the best things to do in Warsaw sadly aren’t free for your short Warsaw one-day itinerary.

-This is where the Warsaw Pass takes centre stage for what you want to see in Warsaw in 1 day.
-The Warsaw Pass includes a TON of the best Warsaw activities for a bundled price, including entrance to world-class museums such as the POLN Museum of the History of Polish Jews, Te Warsaw Uprising Museum and the Fryderyk Chopin Museum in Warsaw, the viewing terrace on the 30th floor of the Palace of Culture and Science and many cost money.
+Some of the best Warsaw activities like the entrance to world-class museums such as the POLN Museum of the History of Polish Jews, The Warsaw Uprising Museum and the Fryderyk Chopin Museum in Warsaw, the viewing terrace on the 30th floor of the Palace of Culture and Science and many cost money.
 You could consider a free walking tour while visiting Warsaw.

 You’ll be able to pick the 24-hour pass and use it to complement your Warsaw 1 day itinerary.
 You’ll need to squeeze in as much as possible to make the All-Inclusive pass pay for itself, but it’s definitely doable.

 We’ve included a little note in our one day in Warsaw itinerary if an activity is included on the Warsaw Pass, so if you’re on the fence, keep an eye out for those below when planning a trip to Poland.